Steamtown, U.S.A.: Steamtown in Vermont

-F. Nelson Blount was killed when his private airplane collided with a tree during an emergency landing, in Marlboro, New Hampshire, on August 31, 1967.
-By that time a good deal of Blount's collection was controlled by the Steamtown Foundation and had been relocated to Riverside.
-The Green Mountain Railroad controlled the tracks that lay between Walpole, Bellows Falls and Chester, Vermont, which Steamtown was to use for its excursions.
-When Blount died most of the controlling stock of the GMRC was transferred to the president of the railroad, Robert W. Adams.
-The Green Mountain temporarily assumed passenger excursion operations from the MS&N. Now redundant, the Monadnock, Steamtown & Amusement Corporation ceased operations in December 1967 and was later dissolved in August 1971.
+By 1967, a good deal of Blount's collection was controlled by the Steamtown Foundation and had been moved to Riverside.
+The Green Mountain Railroad controlled the tracks that Steamtown was to use for its excursions between Walpole, Bellows Falls, and Chester, Vermont.

+Blount was killed on August 31, 1967, when his private airplane collided with a tree during an emergency landing in Marlboro, New Hampshire.
+Most of the controlling stock of the GMRC was transferred to Robert W. Adams, president of the Green Mountain, which temporarily assumed passenger excursion operations.
+Now redundant, the Monadnock, Steamtown & Amusement Corporation ceased operations in December 1967; it would be dissolved in August 1971.

 Bartonsville Covered Bridge could be seen on excursion trains from Riverside to Chester.

 Throughout its tenure in Vermont, Steamtown provided several types of excursions, primarily in the summer and during the peak foliage season of the autumn.
 Occasionally, these trips would be lengthy, like one that ran from Boston to Montreal, or those that ran between Bellows Falls and Rutland, Vermont.
-On a daily basis the excursions ran from Riverside station in Bellows Falls to Chester depot.
+Daily excursions ran from Riverside station in Bellows Falls to Chester depot.
 The cost of the trip, which in 1977 was $5.75 for an adult and $2.95 for a child, was combined with entrance into the museum, which was the grounds of Riverside station.
-The station was located about 2 mi outside of town and was situated on the bank of the Connecticut River.
-One newspaper travel writer, Bill Rice, described the 13 mi trip from Riverside to Chester: "The trip to Chester affords a beautiful view of unspoiled Vermont countryside-covered bridges, vintage farms with grazing livestock and cornfield and a winding river with a deep gorge and picturesque waterfall."
-The river that Rice referred to was the Williams River, which crossed the route of the train seven times.
+The station was located about 2 mi outside of town and on the bank of the Connecticut River.
+Newspaper travel writer Bill Rice described the 13 mi trip from Riverside to Chester: "The trip to Chester affords a beautiful view of unspoiled Vermont countryside-covered bridges, vintage farms with grazing livestock and cornfield and a winding river with a deep gorge and picturesque waterfall."
+That was the Williams River, crossed by the railroad seven times.
 The waterfall was at Brockway Mills Gorge and was seen from a bridge 100 ft above the gorge.
-Rice also said that at the time he was writing, 1977, Steamtown had the largest collection of steam locomotives in the world.
+Rice's article described Steamtown as the world's largest collection of steam locomotives.